Flatulence Problems? Try These Home Remedies

 Tired of all that gas?
 It's important to identify which foods cause flatulence in order to minimize how much you eat them or to mix them with other foods that ease the elimination of gases.

-The mix of intestinal gases is caused by different foods, the air we swallow when we eat, and the yeast and bacteria that live in our digestive system.
+The mix of intestinal gases that causes flatulence comes from a combination of different foods, the air we swallow when we eat, and the yeast and bacteria that live in our digestive system.

-The majority are produced by bacterial fermentation in the colon.
+The majority of gases are produced by bacterial fermentation in the colon.
 If you suffer from excessive flatulence, here are some home remedies that can help you.

 Why does flatulence happen?

-These gases may be rather uncomfortable and embarrassing.
-While they’re not an illness as such, they can indicate some kind of health problem.
+Flatulence can be rather uncomfortable and embarrassing.
+While it’s not an illness as such, it can indicate some kind of health problem.

 Depending on the type and quantity of food we eat, we release greater or lesser quantities of intestinal gases.